Hit-and-run driver sentenced to 6 years for cyclists' death

 It's been nearly two years since Jonathan Jacobi knocked Terry Huff off his bicycle and left him in a ditch.

-Terry Huff was found in a ditch by another driver on SR 234 in the northern part of Hancock County.
+Terry Huff was found in a ditch by another driver on State Road 234 in the northern part of Hancock County.

 Investigators said Huff was headed westbound with traffic, which is the law.
 He also wore a reflective vest to help make it easier for drivers to see him on the road.